Thomas O'Doherty: Clonfert

 He served in the East Galway diocese for three years before he was moved to the larger diocese of Galway.
 These early years as a bishop coincided with the turbulent events of the Anglo-Irish war and the Civil War.
 O'Doherty has been assessed by historians as pro-Treaty bishop but more measured in his tone than his episcopal colleagues in other parts of Galway.

 Galway

 In July 1923 he was moved to Galway succeeding the man he had succeeded as bishop in Clonfert, Thomas O'Dea.
 He is remembered as a "disciplinarian" which would be consistent with his previous posting in Maynooth responsible for the formation of students.

 In July 1935, along with many other Irish bishops he opined on the evils of the dance-halls which were "practically on all occasions dangerous to morals."
 He used the same occasion to denounce "the evils of mixed bathing."

-He died at his residence aged 59 in Galway on 15 December 1936 and is buried in the crypt of the new Cathedral.
+He died at his residence aged 59 in Galway on 15 December 1936.